phase2/openatrium-drops-7/profiles/openatrium/modules/contrib/htmlmail/htmlmail.markdown

 :   The formatted message body.

 **`$language`**
-:   The language object for this message.
+:   The language code for this message.

 **`$params`**
 :   Any module-specific parameters.